Factbox: European companies respond to latest Iran sanctions

 German car and truck manufacturer Daimler has dropped plans to expand its Iran business.

-“We have ceased our already restricted activities in Iran in accordance with the applicable sanctions”, Daimler said.
+“We have ceased our already restricted activities in Iran in accordance with the applicable sanctions”, Daimler said on Aug.
+7.

 In early 2016, Daimler established a joint venture with vehicle manufacturer and dealer Iran Khodro Co to make and distribute Mercedes-Benz trucks in the country.